• create

 This experience is still present for digital pieces, where the selection of technology to display the work plays an important role in the final output that is presented to the viewer.
 Real-life exhibitions create a tangible connection between the artist and the viewer, allowing us to fully appreciate the art in all its glory.
 But Responsive Dreams is different, paying tribute to our name, users of our exhibition will not only observe the art; they will also be able to engage with it.

-To fully understand generative art we must interact with the art, move around it, examine it from different angles, and even feel the textures with our fingertips.
+To fully understand generative art we must interact with the art, move around it, examine it from different angles, and even feel the textures.
 This immersive experience allows us to fully comprehend the artist’s intentions and appreciate the intricacies of their work.

 Responsive Dreams exhibition provides a space for dialogue and discussion between the artist and the audience.
 Visitors can engage with the artist, ask questions, and gain insights into the creative process.
 This interaction creates a sense of community around the art and fosters a deeper appreciation for it.
 We hope to see all of you to connect in the most profound way possible.